CHTC/Articles/2023-11-10-rachel-lombardi-feature.md

 **What’s your favorite place you’ve traveled to?**
 My favorite place is probably Mackinac Island in northern Michigan.
 It was a place that my family would go on trips to growing up, and there’s no cars allowed on the very small island — it’s just horse-drawn carriages or bikes.
 All day, you just eat fudge because there are a lot of fudge-making places.
 I just have a lot of good and happy memories there.

-**What animal do you think embodies you?**

-I would be a golden retriever.
-I feel like golden retrievers are just really happy and get really excited about a lot of things, and I feel like I tend to get excited about a lot.
-They love people, they love food, and they’re just very happy dogs.
-My goal in life is to have a house so I can provide for my flock of goldens one day.